Dilip19IT19/E-commerce-Product-Order-Management-system/readme.md

 - Integration with Redis Cloud for caching and session storage
 - CRUD operations for products, categories, customers, carts, and orders
 - Global exception handling and validation with meaningful API error messages
+- Implemented pagination for Customer and Product endpoints

 ---